neuro4ml/neuro4ml.github.io/Week_6/3-Manipulating.md

 ```

 To manipulate their network they then silenced each node one-by-one and checked how well the network performed with each node silenced individually.
 [This figure](#single-lesions-pic2) shows their results: the y-axis shows the networks score – with higher being better.
-For comparison, the blue stripe shows the networks normal performance, and the red stripe shows it’s performance if you shuffle its weights.
+For comparison, the blue stripe shows the networks normal performance, and the red stripe shows it's performance if you shuffle its weights.

 On the [left of the figure](#single-lesions-pic2), each point on the x-axis corresponds to silencing a single node, and you can see that ablating different nodes leads to different scores – which implies that some nodes are more important for the task than others.
 And interestingly you can also see that ablating two of the nodes, increases the networks score; suggesting they hinder the network.